njit-prof-bill/microservice-api-js-template/README.md

 8. Implement the API by following the specifications below.
 Use JavaScript on NodeJS.
 9. Test your code; when done push your changes.
 Be sure you have merged to main.
 10. ✅ GitHub Actions is **already enabled**, and your tests will run automatically when you push changes.
+11. Post the URL to your repository on Canvas to submit your work.

 ---